glukinho/zabbix-veeam-rest/README.md

 Replica jobs not having the tag will get alert time from macros `{$VEEAM_REPLICA_FAILED_TIME}`.

 Replica jobs without schedule (which are not planned to start automatically) are not discovered to avoid trash alerts in Zabbix.

+## Repositories
+Trigger rises if free space on the repository is less than 10%.

 ## Logging
 By default, it writes some logs to `/tmp/zabbix-veeam.log`  (passwords are not logged).
 You can change it with `$debug_file = `  inside.
 To turn off logging, use `$debug = false;`